polygonjs/polygonjs/README.md

 const coreGroup = container.coreContent();
 // and we can now get an array of THREE.Object3D: const objects = coreGroup.objects();
-// and we can use THREE Api:
-const object = objects[0];
+// and we can use threejsjs Api: const object = objects[0];
 object.position.set(0, 1, 0);
 object.updateMatrix();